Call and Put Options: Meaning, Types, Difference & Examples

 SMECloses Today

-Just like CE, there’s also an expiry date for PE on which the contract expires and becomes invalid.
+Like CE, PE also has an expiry date on which the contract expires and becomes invalid.
+The ones who sell put option contracts are known as Option Sellers.”

 Here,